Parental Controls for the YouTube App on iPhone and Android

 One of our users has two children, ages 7 and 10.
 They set up Kivvie on both an iPhone and an Android tablet.
 The parent approved 15 channels, including National Geographic Kids, SciShow Kids, and Art for Kids Hub.
 Everything else was blocked.

 Within the first week, the parent noticed their children spent less time on YouTube.
 No algorithm was pulling them into unrelated videos.
 The children watched the approved content and then switched to other activities.
-Screen time dropped by about 40%.

 The parent also reported fewer arguments about content.
 The children understood that the videos in the app were chosen for them.
 They did not ask for permission to watch a new channel because they knew they needed to ask a parent first.